Webull Review: My likes and dislikes of this trading platform

 You’d be able to customize the option chain as well as get single leg option charts and real time charts.

-By combining zero-commission* and the charting features, Webull has won fans amongst option traders.
+By combining competitive commission* and charting features, Webull has won fans amongst option traders.

 Graphical user interface, text, application, email